mpdylan/mpdylan.github.io/teaching.md

 permalink: /teaching/
 ---

+### Teaching Experience
 As a graduate student at the University of Arizona, I have taught a number of classes, including College Algebra, Precalculus, Calculus, and Statistics.
-In the current semester I am not teaching any courses.
-My most recent course was Math 263: Introduction to Statistics and Biostatistics.
+I am not currently teaching any courses; my most recent course was Math 263: Introduction to Statistics and Biostatistics in Spring 2016.